nagasella/esa/README.md

 ### Accessing components using the `[]` operator

-Up to now, in each `update` function we accessed the components using:
+Up to now, in each `update` function components were accessed using:

 ```cpp
 position & p = table.get<position, POSITION>(e);